greasemonkey/greasemonkey/doc/Messages.md

 * `details` An object of values parsed from the `==UserScript==` section, as produced by `parseUserScript()`.

+# UserScriptToggleEnabled
+Sent by: `content/manage-user-scripts.js`
+Received by: `bg/user-script-registry.js`

+Triggered when the Enable/Disable button of the manage user scripts dialog is clicked by the user.
+Data:

+* `uuid` The UUID value of a script as returned by `ListUserScripts` message.

+Response data: none.

 # UserScriptUninstall
 Sent by: `content/manage-user-scripts.js`